CentreSecuriteIA/textbook/docs/Chapters/2-Risks/4-Misalignment-Risk-Case.md

 **Correctly specifying the goals of an AI system has proven to be a challenging task**, even in simple, self-contained environments such as video games.
 Specification gaming refers to the phenomenon where an AI system satisfies the goal it was given, but unexpectedly, reveals a mismatch between the implemented specification and the specification the model creators had in mind. ([source](https://www.deepmind.com/blog/specification-gaming-the-flip-side-of-ai-ingenuity)) Dozens of examples are listed in [this document](https://docs.google.com/spreadsheets/d/e/2PACX-1vRPiprOaC3HsCf5Tuum8bRfzYUiKLRqJmbOoC-32JorNdfyTiRRsR7Ea5eWtvsWzuxo8bjOxCG84dAg/pubhtml).
 This failure mode could become a significant risk as we hand more control and autonomy to AI systems.

 **A subtype of specification gaming in RL is called Proxy Gaming**: Trained with defective goals, AI systems could find new ways of pursuing their objectives at the expense of individual and social values.
 AI systems are trained using measurable objectives, which may be only indirect proxies for what we value.
 As AI systems become more capable and influential, the goals we use to train them must be specified with greater care and incorporate shared human values.
+[^1]

-[Footnote: Note that proxy gaming can also become a systemic issue, like in the scenario [What failure looks like (Part 1)](https://www.alignmentforum.org/posts/HBxe6wdjxK239zajf/what-failure-looks-like).]
+[^1]: Note that proxy gaming can also become a systemic issue, like in the scenario [What failure looks like (Part 1)](https://www.alignmentforum.org/posts/HBxe6wdjxK239zajf/what-failure-looks-like).

 At this point, you might argue that this kind of problem can usually be noticed during training.
 This is the case with the boat example.
 However, it's important to note that some AI will be general purpose, and we will be able to ask them to maximize any goal in real-world scenarios, similar to AutoGPT.